robotmak3rs/robotmak3rs.github.io/index.md

 }
 </style>
 <div style="margin-left:15%;margin-right:15%">
-<h3 style="text-align: center;">This page is dedicated to robot makers from around the world who embrace all LEGO robotic platforms (MINDSTORMS Legacy & Robot Inventor, SPIKE Prime and Essential, WeDo, BOOST, PoweredUp, Science, and CS&AI) to MAKE robots, SHARE the passion, and INSPIRE future generations!
-We promote an interest in Science, Technology, Engineering, Arts, and Mathematics (STEAM) via the joys of "playing" with LEGO.
+<h3 style="text-align: center;">This page is dedicated to robot makers from around the world who embrace all LEGO robotic platforms to MAKE robots, SHARE the passion, and INSPIRE future generations!
+Visit the seven community groups we run and read our blog posts to see some of our activities.

 </h3>
 </div>